• Skip to primary navigation

 The HeForShe IMPACT Champion Parity Report, for example, recognizes ten companies that publicly work for gender equality.

-These IMPACT companies have done this is by implementing three things:
+These IMPACT companies have done this by implementing three things:

 • Mobilizing education among their employees on gender equality;